MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Introduction

 Our contributions are as follows: (1) We provide a comprehensive analysis of data augmentation techniques for robust RIS training, identifying limitations in previous methods for the first time.
-(2) Building on these insights, we introduce Masked Referring Image Segmentation (\methodname), a simple yet effective baseline that overcomes semantic conflicts of conventional augmentations while increasing data diversity.
-This framework maximizes the benefits of original and masked inputs for stable training and enhanced accuracy.
-(3) Our \methodname achieves significant performance gains over existing RIS methods, including weakly supervised approaches, setting new state-of-the-art results on RefCOCO, RefCOCO+, and RefCOCOg datasets.
+(2) We propose a holistic context masking strategy that perturbs both image and text, increasing data diversity through varied, yet coherent partial contexts while reducing semantic conflicts across modalities.
+(3) We introduce Distortion-aware Contextual Learning (DCL), a dual-path distillation framework that enforces pixel-level consistency between original and masked predictions.
+Unlike prior [CLS] token–dependent schemes tied to specific architectures, our approach combines holistic masking with DCL to enable stable and architecture-agnostic training.
+(4) Our method achieves significant performance gains over existing RIS methods, including weakly supervised approaches, establishing new state-of-the-art results on RefCOCO, RefCOCO+, and RefCOCOg datasets.
+Moreover, we show that the proposed framework also benefits Referring Expression Comprehension (REC), highlighting its broader applicability beyond RIS.